 The terms and conditions contained in this agreement apply to all Service Provider Customers unless agreed in writing to the contrary.
 No other contract terms and conditions shall apply unless specifically agreed in writing between Service Provider and the Customer.
 In the event of any ambiguity between these terms and conditions and any terms agreed in writing between the Service Provider and the Customer then these terms and conditions will apply.

-The Customer is hiring WP Creative located at 18/89 Jones Street, Ultimo NSW 2007 to perform website maintenance for the estimated total price as outlined in the Investment section of this agreement.
+The Customer is hiring WP Creative located at 18/89 Jones Street, Ultimo NSW 2007 to perform website maintenance for the estimated total price as agreed between the parties.

 1. Support Hours